martinni/ninamartin/_posts/2021-04-19-complexity.markdown

 categories: algorithms
 ---

 Today is April 19th 2021.
 Exactly one year ago, I wrote my first post and brought this website to life.
-Happy anniversary, blog! :birthday:
+Happy birthday, blog! :birthday:

 The idea of doing some writing and putting it online had been sitting at the back of my head for a while.
 Lockdown boredom was just the extra nudge I needed for the idea to materialise.
 I wasn't entirely sure what I would blog about and so far it turns out to have been mainly algorithms.
 But stay tuned, because other topics are coming!